AbishSowrirajan/Xendit/README.md

 4. open browser and give the url as : http://localhost:80

+5. if page is not open , give the following comand
+      a)  CTRL + c                            ---> abrot the docker
+      b)  sudo docker-compose down            ---> down all the container
+      c)  sudo docker-compose up --build      ---> rebuild the containier now open the URL http://localhost:80 to check the page

 5. please check  this video  to know how to navigate to different pages

    https://github.com/AbishSowrirajan/Xendit/blob/master/Xendit_Demo_video.mp4